afradnyf/QKNN/Readme.md

 This repository contains the code for the quantum k-nearest neighbour algorithm presented in the paper "Quantum k-nearest neighbor machine learning algorithm".
 Please consider citing our paper if you wish to use the code.

-For comments and suggestions, contact afrad@cmi.ac.in, afhamash@gmail.com or skgoyal@iisermohali.ac.in
+For comments and suggestions, contact Afrad.M.Basheer@student.uts.edu.au, afham.a.acad@gmail.com or skgoyal@iisermohali.ac.in